-Life insurance is a tricky thing, there are so many options so many opinions out there it is hard to know what you need for your own individual situation.
+Life insurance and mortgages can be a tricky thing, there are so many options so many opinions out there it is hard to know what you need for your own individual situation.
 It can be tricky trying to figure out all the ins and outs to make sure you are getting the coverage that you and your family need.

 That is why you need to have someone in your corner that you can trust, and who knows what they are doing.
 Thankfully I have Chad from Golife to help answer some of the questions you lovely readers had!

 - Have control and ownership of the policy, it goes where you go

 - Apply for the right amount of coverage you need, not limited to $500,000

 - Have the option to pay less and qualify for discounted premiums (not available at work)